-Since our complete solar and energy management system upgrades, we found ourselves boondocking on public lands more.
-Not that I’m complaining, but some places, we’d rather find a comfortable RV park or campground with hookups to enjoy air conditioning, hotel showers and cooking with all of my appliances.
+Since our solar panels and energy management system upgrades, we found ourselves boondocking off grid more.
+Not that I’m complaining, but sometimes, we just want to find a comfortable RV park or campground with hookups to enjoy air conditioning, long hot showers and cooking using all of my small kitchen appliances.

 Even some of the places we yearned to boondock were inaccessible because our RV was just too big.
 We also experienced some space constraints at many Harvest Hosts, Boondockers Welcome and even our friends or family’s driveways or land.

 And lastly, when we were destined to visit certain landmarks or more touristy places, finding places to park our big fifth wheel became a challenge.
 Especially on the east coast, older campgrounds could barely accommodate or have enough spaces for big rig RVs like ours.